Program Overview

 • UE2.4 Synthetic Biology Practical Course (45h / 5 ECTS)

-• UE2.5 Biosafety and Ethical Questions of Synthetic Biology (10h / 2 ECTS)
+• UE2.5 Biosafety and Epistemology Questions on Synthetic Biology (10h / 2 ECTS)

 Elective Modules (12.5 ECTS)